Soliton decomposition of the Box-Ball System: Asymptotic speed of solitons

-We now prove that the speeds satisfy~\eqref{eq:hspeedseq}.
-We start by analyzing how collision affects the displacement of solitons.
-Let $m>k$, $\tilde{\gamma}\in \Gamma^m\eta$ and $\gamma\in \Gamma^k\eta$.
-We observe that $\tilde{\gamma}$ takes over ${\gamma}$ in two time steps, both when $\tilde{\gamma}$ is free to move forward, i.e., when it is not nested inside a bigger soliton.
-The first step occurs when $\gamma$ is nested in the right half of $\tilde{\gamma}$, after which it will be nested in the left half of $\tilde{\gamma}$.
-The second step occurs when $\gamma$ is nested in the left half of $\tilde{\gamma}$ after which it will no longer be nested inside $\tilde{\gamma}$.
-During these two steps, $\gamma$ is prevented from moving due to the collision with $\tilde{\gamma}$.
-For each step in between, $\gamma$ is also prevented from moving, but this is due to collision between $\gamma$ and the largest soliton in the nesting chain (the only which is free to move), not with $\tilde{\gamma}$ which is also prevented from moving.
-So collision with $\tilde{\gamma}$ causes $\gamma$ to stay put at two time steps.
-Conversely, collision with $\gamma$ causes $\tilde{\gamma}$ to move $2k$ units more than it normally would have.
+\begin{proof} Before proving it, let us first explain the intuition underpinning~\eqref{eq:displacement}.
+From Lemma~\ref{lem:xgamma}, we know that as long as there exists some $\tilde\gamma$ satisfying $I(\gamma)\subset I(\tilde\gamma)$, $\gamma$ is prevented from moving.
+We will see that it takes two time steps for $\tilde\gamma$ to overtake $\gamma$: the first step occurs when $\gamma$ is nested in the right half of $\tilde{\gamma}$, after which it will be nested in the left half of $\tilde{\gamma}$; the second step occurs when $\gamma$ is nested in the left half of $\tilde{\gamma}$ after which it will no longer be nested inside $\tilde{\gamma}$.
+Since $\tilde\gamma$ can be inside an even larger soliton, during which it stays frozen, these two times are not necessarily consecutive.
+On the other hand, when $\gamma$ overtakes a smaller soliton of size $\ell$ say, it causes $\gamma$ to move $2\ell$ units more than it normally would have.
+Put formally, we have the following identity